yao790609/RL_HW3/README.md

 The project is organized as follows:

 1. Each algorithm is implemented separately:
-    - **Epsilon-Greedy Algorithm** code is in `epsilon_greedy.py`.
+    - **Epsilon-Greedy Algorithm** code is in `MAB-Epsilon-Greedy.py`.
-    - **Upper Confidence Bound (UCB)** code is in `ucb.py`.
+    - **Upper Confidence Bound (UCB)** code is in `MAB-UCB.py`.
-    - **Softmax Algorithm** code is in `softmax.py`.
+    - **Softmax Algorithm** code is in `MAB-Softmax.py`.
-    - **Thompson Sampling Algorithm** code is in `thompson_sampling.py`.
+    - **Thompson Sampling Algorithm** code is in `MAB-Thompson Sampling.py`.

-2. Once each of the algorithms has been tested individually, the final code to compare all four methods is placed in a unified file `bandit_comparison.py`.
+2. Once each of the algorithms has been tested individually, the final code to compare all four methods is placed in a unified file `MAB-Comparison.py`.
 This script runs the simulations for all four algorithms, tracks the metrics (average reward, best arm selection count, and convergence step), and generates the comparison plots.

 ---